Truck Driver Negligence

 All drivers, including truckers, have a duty of care to everyone else on the road.
 This duty requires drivers to act in a reasonably careful and prudent manner given the circumstances.
 Many courts and states have found that big rig drivers have a higher than normal standard of care, meaning that they have to be even more careful than the average person, because of the extreme size and weight of their vehicles.
 Additionally, when the Federal Motor Carrier Safety Administration puts a higher burden on truckers than state or federal laws, then the higher standard will apply.

 It is clear then that truck drivers and trucking companies must be as careful as possible when maneuvering their vehicles through traffic across the country.
 When a driver or trucking company fails to meet this burden, the negligent person or entity can be sued.
-Negligence takes many forms, and a person can be negligent in an unlimited number of ways.
-Some of the most common reasons a truck driver could be negligent include:
+Negligence takes many forms, and a truck driver, owner or another person can be negligent in an unlimited number of ways.
+Some of the most common reasons our lawyers have proven a truck driver negligence include:

-- Failing to inspect, maintain, or repair the vehicle,
+- Miami truck crashes due to failing to inspect, maintain, or repair the vehicle,

-- Failing to secure loads according to state and federal regulations,
+- Failing to secure loads in violation of state and federal motor carrier safety regulations

-- Speeding or traveling too fast for conditions,
+- Truck accidents due speeding or traveling too fast for conditions

-- Driving while fatigued or in excess of hours-of-service rules, and/or
+- Collisions due to driving while fatigued or in excess of hours-of-service rules, and/or

 Truck drivers are compensated based on the total number of miles that they drive, as well as whether or not their deliveries are made on time.
 When a truck driver’s family income depends on the trucker driving as many miles as possible, there is an incentive for truckers to cut corners, drive while fatigued, or engage in other risky or illegal activities to maximize their profits.